-It should be stressed that 1QFAC can accept some regular languages with exponentially less states than corresponding DFA \cite{HU79}, and there is no MO-1QFA \cite{MC00}, or MM-1QFA \cite{KW97}, or multi-letter 1QFA \cite {BRS07} that can accept these languages with bounded error.
+It should be stressed that 1QFAC can accept regular languages with exponentially less states than the corresponding DFA \cite{HU79}, and for which there is no MO-1QFA \cite{MC00}, nor MM-1QFA \cite{KW97}, nor multi-letter 1QFA \cite {BRS07} that can accept them with bounded error.
 Hence, in a way, 1QFAC can be thought of as a more practical model of QFA, showing better state complexity than DFA due to its quantum computing component, and stronger recognition power of languages than MO-1QFA, MM-1QFA, and multi-letter 1QFA.
 Furthermore, for accepting the same regular language, we will show that 1QFAC have better state complexity than 1QFACL.